How do you teach gratitude to kids?

 - Paper (for the gratitude slips)

 After, turn it into a game!
-Occasionally pull out the gratitudes and see if the group can guess who wrote each one!
+Pull out gratitudes and have the group guess who wrote each one.

 Use a real tree branch, put a paper tree trunk on the wall, or simply draw one on paper.
-Then, hang paper (or drawn) leaves full of your blessings all over your tree until it’s full.
+Then, hang paper leaves full of your blessings all over your tree.

 5. Practice Manners